Holy Spirit Advantage Prophetic Ministries

 because He lets the sun rise and the rain fall on both the righteous and the unrighteous.
 The Christian must learn to

-kind to those who obviously love and would love you back.
-The Christian would show more faith as a child of God
+obviously love and would love you back.
+The Christian would show more faith as a child of God when you would love

-when you would love those who cannot love you back.
-The Christian must strife to be perfect in his/her dealings with
+those who cannot love you back.
+The Christian must strife to be perfect in his/her dealings with everyone, just as God

-everyone, just as God is in His dealings with everything that He made (Matt.
+is in His dealings with everything that He made (Matt.
 5:44-48).

 Jesus Condemns Heart Sin